-As a recipient of federal funds, Richmond Community College ("RichmondCC" or the "College") is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C.§1681 et seq. ("Title IX") which prohibits discrimination on the basis of sex/gender or sexual orientation in educational programs, activities, admission, and employment.
-The College does not discriminate on the basis of sex or sexual orientation in its education programs or activities and follows all guidelines provided by the U.S. Department of Education's Office for Civil Rights.
+As a recipient of federal funds, Richmond Community College ("RichmondCC" or the "College") is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C.§1681 et seq. ("Title IX") which prohibits discrimination on the basis of sex/gender or sexual orientation or gender identity or expression in educational programs, activities, admission, and employment.
+The College does not discriminate on the basis of sex or sexual orientation or gender identity or expression in its education programs or activities and follows all guidelines provided by the U.S. Department of Education's Office for Civil Rights.
 Inquiries concerning the application of Title IX may be referred to one of Richmond Community College's Title IX Coordinators or to the U.S. Department of Education's Office for Civil Rights.